RaySinlao/RaySinlao.github.io/_posts/2015-11-23-es6-arrow-functions.md

 {% endhighlight %}

-Without using the arrow function 'this' will refer to the new instance's age.
-So every time you console.log 'p.age' it will respond with 0 because 'this' is referring to 'p' and not 'Person'.
-(I definitely have to run this through someone else to know if I am correct)
+Without using the arrow function `this` will refer to the new instance's age.
+So every time you console.log `p.age` it will respond with 0 because `this` is referring to `p` and not `Person`.
+(I definitely have to run this through someone else lol)

 {% highlight javascript %}